Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 How to Update a Table of Contents in Word

-It’s important to note that a Table of Contents may require updating if there have been changes made to the headings or content within your document.
-This ensures that the table accurately reflects the current document structure and page numbers.
+It’s important to note that a Table of Contents may require updating if the headings or content within your document have changed.
+This ensures the table accurately reflects the current document structure and page numbers.

-For example, if you have added, removed, or rearranged headings or if you have inserted or deleted pages, updating the Table of Contents is necessary to reflect these changes.
+For example, if you have added, removed, or rearranged headings or inserted or deleted pages, updating the Table of Contents is necessary to reflect these changes.

 • Click Update Table from the menu.
-If you created the Table of Contents as a Custom Table of Contents you may not see this option.
+You may not see this option if you created the Table of Contents as a Custom Table of Contents.
 Use one of the options below.

 Update Table is being selected and a Update Table of Contents dialogue box has appeared with Update page numbers only being selected